d3vmeh/ollama-in-context-learning/README.md

-Ollama PDF Chatbot with RAG and in-context learning powered by LangChain.
+# Ollama PDF Chatbot with RAG and in-context learning powered by LangChain

+Loads PDFs from folder, splits into chunks, and saves embeddings to Chroma database.
+The database is then loaded and used to provide specific inputs from the provided information to Ollama.
+Prior conversations are also fed into the LLM directly from a text file.
+The user can choose to start a new conversation or resume an old one.
+If resuming an old one, the prior questions and LLM responses are fed into the context window as well.
+The more recent a question-response pair, the greater Context Weight it has, making it more relevant to the conversation.